 Effective contingency planning increases your competitive advantage and safety, in part by enabling you to focus more confidently on producing, knowing that the inevitable disruptions will be rapidly contained and neutralised.

-If that sort of idea doesn't appeal to you then whenever you're an airline passenger you'd better hope that it does to the pilots, because the change to that approach improved flight safety enormously.
+If that sort of idea doesn't appeal to you then whenever you're an airline passenger you'd better hope that it does to the pilots, since it's improved flight safety enormously.

-Rather than being just a cost, evidence shows that for the predominant IT systems using expertly generated contingency plans generates returns on investment ranging from good to huge and beyond.
+Furthermore, rather than being just a cost, evidence shows that using expertly generated contingency plans generates returns on investment ranging from good to huge.

 To make our concerns more than just 'noise', we've documented techniques and mainstream technologies that we use in our contingency planning and which will benefit most other businesses.
-We also offer services for implementing elements of the plan for businesses that prefer to benefit from our expertise and automation.
+Your IT support people can implement them if they're willing to expand their capabilities.
+For businesses that prefer to benefit from out expertise and automation we offer services for implementing elements of the plans.
 We're currently updating our documentation to take account of the evolving IT landscape.
 Watch this space.
 And if your business can't wait you can send us a summary of your IT system and we'll consider sending you relevant updated documents if they're ready.We've been providing comprehensive support for IT systems for over 20 years.
 For some time we've been able to install systems on 'bare' remote machines via the Internet - very securely.

 Many years ago, and well before it became fashionable, we decided to minimise client site visits for reasons of efficiency and cost.©2021-2025 : IOPEN Technologies Ltd - NZ